-At startup, the Endpoint Security Client 4.0 switches to the Unknown location.
+At startup, the Endpoint Security Client 3.5 switches to the Unknown location.
 It then attempts to detect the current network environment and to change the location automatically.
-If the network environment is either unrecognized, or has not been preset, the location must be changed manually.
+If the network environment is either unrecognized, or has not been preset or saved (see Section 3.2.1, "Saving a Network Environment," on page 16), the location must be changed manually.